Financial Aid

 Scholarships and Grants

 Grants and scholarships are kinds of financial aid that you don’t have to pay back.
 While scholarships can be merit or need-based, most grants are based on your specific financial circumstances.
-Below are scholarships and grants offered through NYU SPS.
-Substantial academic departmental awards also are available.
+To learn more about scholarships available to SPS graduate students, please visit our Graduate Financial Aid webpage.

 Academic Department Scholarships

 Some NYUSPS graduate programs offer departmental scholarships based upon financial need and/or academic merit.
-The majority of departmental awards are open to continuing students after a set number of credits are completed and academic merit in the program is established.
 Requirements and award amounts vary.
 Detailed information can be found on the Graduate Scholarships page or by contacting your academic department.

 Loans and Payment Plans